c6ai/django-app-1st/README.md

 # Descope django-app-1st

-Learn how to integrate Descope authentication in Django by building a Quillbot clone.
+Learn how to integrate Descope authentication in Django.

 ## ⚙️ Setup